-This is the course that started it all for Bob Joseph, a certified Master Trainer, who initially started delivering what was then called Aboriginal Awareness training in 1994.
+When it comes to awareness training, this is the course that started it all for Bob Joseph, a certified Master Trainer, who initially started delivering what was then called Aboriginal Awareness training in 1994.
 This training was originally developed for the corporate sector and has been extensively field tested with companies, retailers, nonprofits, consulting firms, and all levels of government across the country.
+It's really helpful for those just starting out or who are conducting TRC recommendation work.

 Indigenous Awareness is available as a three hour, on-site training session and can be delivered on an as-needed basis in a location of your choosing.